Cerebellum-Network/cere-ddc-sdk-js/packages/unified/docs/api-reference.md

 ##### `initialize(): Promise<void>`

-Initializes the SDK and all its backend components (DDC Client, Activity SDK).
+Initializes the SDK and all its backend components (DDC Client, Activity SDK with UriSigner).

 **Returns:** Promise that resolves when initialization is complete

 **Throws:**
 - `UnifiedSDKError` if initialization fails

+**Implementation Details:**
+- Initializes DDC Client with network-specific endpoints
+- Sets up Activity SDK with UriSigner and ed25519 signatures for Event Service compatibility
+- Includes intelligent fallback if Activity SDK initialization fails

 **Example:**
 ```typescript